SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 How do teachers use Quality First Teaching for SEND learners?

-Quality First Teaching involves providing high quality inclusive classroom instruction that meets the needs of all learners before additional interventions are applied.
-Teachers use this by using clear visual aids, scaffolding tasks, checking for understanding frequently, and adapting resources.
-This approach ensures that many potential barriers to learning are removed during regular lessons.
+Quality First Teaching means high quality, inclusive teaching for all learners before extra interventions are added.
+Teachers do this with clear visual aids, scaffolded tasks, frequent checks for understanding, and adapted resources.
+This removes many barriers to learning during regular lessons.

 What is the difference between SEN and SEND in school documents?